 NATIONAL COLLABORATIVE FOR INTEGRATION OF HEALTH & HUMAN SERVICES

-- August, 2017 - A National Collaborative taskforce has been formed to submit comments on the proposed HHS' Healthy People 2030 framework.
+- September, 2017 - A taskf orce composed of National Collaborative members submitted its comments on the proposed Healthy People 2030 framework.

 - July 19, 2017 - CMCS Informational bulletin - Extended Use of the Targeted Enrollment “SNAP Strategy”.
 Discusses the conditions under which CMS may approve waivers under section 1902(e)(14)(A) of the Social Security Act to authorize states to rely on findings from the Supplemental Nutrition Assistance Program (SNAP) to support Medicaid eligibility determinations at application and renewal for certain populations.

 - July, 2017 - Report - Federal Low-Income Programs: Eligibility and Benefits Differ for Selected Programs Due to Complex and Varied Rules.
 This report examines (1) the ways in which eligibility rules and benefits for selected federal low-income programs vary across the programs; and (2) what is known about challenges associated with efforts to streamline these rules.

 - July, 2017 - The updated Affordable Care Act Federal upper limits (FUL) calculated in accordance with the Medicaid Covered Outpatient Drug final rule with comment are now available on the Medicaid.gov website, here.
 States will have up to 30 days from the July 1, 2017 effective date to implement these updated FULs.